For Clarion Online Students

 determines its own lending policies.
 For example: reference books, media, and dissertations

 are usually unavailable for loan.
 Other restrictions may also apply.

-If the InterLibrary Loan Department cannot fill your request, you will be notified as soon as possible through ILLiad.
+If the Interlibrary Loan Department cannot fill your request, you will be notified as soon as possible through ILLiad or EZBorrow.